House of Stratford: Stratfords of Farmcote

 A cadet branch of Stratfords, founded by Stephen de Stratford, were granted Lordship of the Manors of Farmcote, Hawling and Temple Guiting in 1314.
 His son, John Stratford, in 1320 became a member of parliament for Gloucestershire, and his son was raised to the knighthood as Sir Stephen Stratford.
 Sir Stephen married Elizabeth Monthault, descendant of Eustace de Montaut, and all later cadet branches stem from this union.
 Following the dissolution of Hailes Abbey in 1539 this branch took Farmcote Manor House as their seat.
 This line were cousins to Robert Dover, and involved in the establishment of the Cotswold Olimpick Games in 1612.

 The Farmcote and Hawling estates were sold in 1756, by sons of Walter Stratford, though part of Farmcote Manor still stands, and Stratford tombs, arms and effigies can be found in the estate chapel there.

-Descendants of the Farmcote Stratfords were still recorded living in the area during the time from 1841 to 1900 census.
+Descendants of the Farmcote Stratfords were still recorded living in the areas of Hawling, Sevenhampton and Prestbury, Gloucestershire during the time from 1841 to 1900 census.

+The Stratford family of Prestbury, Gloucestershire, were prominent regional landowners dating back to the Tudor and Stuart eras.
+Branching from the main Stratford line at Farmcote Manor, figures like "John of Prestbury" established deep roots in the village.
+John Stratford’s descendants remained prominent in the area through the 19th century.

 Notable members of this line include: